Live visual accompaniments for Holst's Planets, Mussorgsky's Pictures at an Exhibition and Dvorák's 9th Symphony

 What makes 'visual accompaniments' different from video or slide shows?
 In a word, musicality.
 The term accompaniment is helpful because the visuals are performed live and reflect the moods, rhythms, and narratives in the score, beat by beat.
 The intent is to always enhance the music as written, so in the case of The Planets the visuals reflect Holst’s mythological influences rather than contemporary space exploration.

-With no click track to follow, the conductor is freed to focus entirely on the orchestra.
+This unique, no-compromises approach to performance timing means no click track is required and the conductor is freed to focus entirely on the orchestra.
 State-of-the-art computer software assists an on-site video choreographer as they follow the conductor's direction much like a percussionist, and assemble hundreds of visual 'phrases' into a seamless, perfectly timed accompaniment to the music.

 For The Planets, synchronized lighting effects are available which makes for an even more immersive and engaging audience experience.

 Bookings include The Bath Philharmonia, The Ann Arbor Symphony Orchestra, and the Northwest Symphony Orchestra.

 This accompaniment features the work of remarkable landscape photographer, Tom Oord.

 Adrian M Wyard is a Seattle-based visual artist, and former designer & program manager at Microsoft.
 He has over 20 years experience working in digital media, including computer graphics, photography & videography, as well as software design.
 Adrian also has a Masters degree in the history of science from Oxford University, and has been a longtime appreciator of classical music.